-In January 2020, the Company purchased a senior mortgage loan from the Ares Warehouse Vehicle with a commitment amount of \$132.6 million on a portfolio of office properties located across multiple states.
-At the January 2020 purchase date, the senior mortgage loan had a total outstanding principal balance of \$107.1 million, which is included within loans held for investment in the Company's consolidated balance sheets.
+In January 2021, the Company purchased a \$105.5 million senior mortgage loan on an office property located in Illinois from the Ares Warehouse Vehicle.
+At the January 2021 purchase date, the outstanding principal balance was \$103.6 million, which is included within loans held for investment in the Company's consolidated balance sheets.

-In June 2020, the Company purchased a senior mortgage loan from the Ares Warehouse Vehicle with a commitment amount of \$46.7 million on a multifamily property located in Florida.
-At the June 2020 purchase date, the senior mortgage loan had a total outstanding principal balance of \$46.2 million, which is included within loans held for investment in the Company's consolidated balance sheets.
+In January 2021, the Company purchased a \$5.6 million senior mortgage loan on a self storage property located in Illinois from the Ares Warehouse Vehicle.
+At the January 2021 purchase date, the outstanding principal balance was \$5.4 million, which is included within loans held for investment in the Company's consolidated balance sheets.